 A new dirty pop party series takes place most Saturdays.
 Just getting off their feet, this new weekly funhouse takes place every Saturday in Brussels.
 A place where you can be your unapologetic self.
 Welcome to your new HAUS!

 Gay Saunas in Brussels

-It appears gay prostitutes in Brussels are becoming increasingly common in many of the smaller establishments though.
-If gay saunas are not quite your thing, Argos Video Club, RoB Brussels @ Man2Man and Boris Boy are gay sex shops in Brussels Gay Village around the Saint Jacques neighbourhood and are well-known cruising spots for those looking for a bit more kink!
+It appears gay prostitutes in Brussels are becoming increasingly common in many of the smaller establishments, though.
+If gay saunas are not quite your thing, Argos Video Club, Rob Brussels @ Man2Man and Boris Boy are gay sex shops in the Brussels gay Village around the Saint Jacques neighborhood and are well-known cruising spots for those looking for a bit more kink!

-- Macho Sauna – The biggest and most popular gay sauna in Brussels, now operation under new management with a revamped bar.
-Famed for its 8am after-parties for those who left the La Demence monthly gay parties wanting more.
+The biggest and most popular gay sauna in Brussels, now operating under new management with a revamped bar.
+Famed for its 8 am after-parties for those who left the La Demence monthly gay parties wanting more.

 Plenty of young beautiful things, and events every night of the week if you’re after something specific.
 Complete with all the expected services, including a bar, jacuzzi, pool, sauna, video area, and mystery room.

 A small sauna in the center of Brussels, with a relaxed vibe and generally more mature gays – and those who love them.
 With relaxing private cabins, a fabulous Turkish steam bath, and both wet and dry sauna – just take it slow and let the action come to you.